 8. Fill out the International Time Capsule Society form and relay GPS coordinates of your drop site to them.

 Congratulations!
 You have just planned and executed a wonderful event for a future generation.
+This page shows how you can Fast Track the time capsule wilderness adventure.
+But if you want to know more detail, then please follow the steps in detail.

 The details for all these steps are included in previous pages with links for references.